sciknoworg/schema-miner/docs/source/gettingstarted/installation.rst

 System Requirements
 *******************

-The computational requirements for running schema-miner vary depending on the model being used.
+The computational requirements for running schema- miner pro vary depending on the model being used.
 If utilizing OpenAI models such as `GPT-4o <https://platform.openai.com/docs/models#gpt-4o>`_ and `GPT-4-turbo <https://platform.openai.com/docs/models#gpt-4-turbo-and-gpt-4>`_, no specialized hardware is needed since inference is performed via API calls.
 A basic system with a stable internet connection is sufficient for executing API-based workflow.

 For users opting to run **open-source models** such as `Llama 3.1 8B <https://ai.meta.com/blog/meta-llama-3-1/>`_ or other large-scale transformer-based models, local execution demands significantly higher computational resources.
 While these models can be executed on a CPU, inference times will be considerably longer.
 However, for efficient execution, a dedicated GPU with VRAM (specified by the model's documentation) is strongly recommended.